 POSTSCRIPT: Here is the grant of rights clause from Cricket’s contracts (I’ve seen multiple examples):

-It’s pretty sweeping, in that it allows Cricket to make multiple uses of creators’ work–reprints, licensing, derivative works–without further payment and without seeking permission or providing notification (and it’s my understanding that Cricket does actively engage in third-party licensing).
+It’s pretty sweeping, in that it allows Cricket to make multiple uses of creators’ work–reprints, licensing, derivative works–without further payment and without seeking permission or providing notification (and Cricket does actively engage in third-party licensing).
 Something else to be aware of, if you’re thinking of submitting to one of Cricket’s magazines.

 UPDATE 11/23/22: On the issue of Cricket being active with third-party licensing, I received the info below from an education professional with first-hand experience: